 Here are some tips and tricks to help you understand and be able to get those perfectly puffed up pitas every time.

-- Why using bread flour?.
-Whole wheat flour only will not get you the pockets you are craving in a pita as it does not generate gluten as well as plain and bread flour.
+- Why use bread flour?
+Whole wheat flour only will not get you the pockets you crave in a pita as it does not generate gluten as well as plain and bread flour.
 Adding a little more bread flour to the dough ensures that we have enough gluten to help the dough stretch in the oven and develop the air pocket we are looking for.

 - Kneading the dough long, this is done so we are sure that the dough has generated enough gluten to help the pita stretch in the oven without being ruptured.